jose-hirmas/mdefportafolio/docs/fab academy/Weekly Tasks.md

 # Weekly Tasks and Reflections

-## Week 1 - Principles and practices, project management
+## W1 - Principles and Practices, Project management

 During the MDEF, my documentation has been made using git and some basics of html, which was a big challenge.